 I am licensed professional counselor in both Alaska and Colorado, with 6 years of professional work experience.
 I've helped clients with stress and anxiety, relationship issues, trauma and abuse, self- motivation, self-esteem, and finding more confidence.
 I work with clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 I've been described as warm and accepting, helpful and supportive.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Having A Hard Time Selecting A Mental Health Professional In Coffman Cove?

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Coffman Cove area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Coffman Cove due to a higher cost of living.